chiehhsi/Review_on_GANs/README.md

 Generative Adversarial Networks (GAN) are the model that have been widely used to solve the image-to-image translation, mapping an image from a source domain to a target domain.
 The accessible fields including colorization, super-resolution, style transfer, etc. We did the research review focusing on those who implemented GANs on unpaired datasets.
 Although there are plenty of GANs, we chose **CycleGAN**, **AttentionGAN**, and **U-GAN-IT** among all.

 This repository is mainly for learning and record use.
 Despite details in existing repositories, for easy use, we wrote the simple instructions how we implemented them, translated images we obtained from these models and also provided related resources for GANs.
-Here we worked on `Horse2zebra` dataset.
+Here we worked on `Horse2zebra` dataset, and we also provided a custom horse dataset (`horse.zip`) to do addtional test.

 For original code and implementation, please visit official repositories : [Pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), [AttentionGAN](https://github.com/Ha0Tang/AttentionGAN), [U-GAN-IT](https://github.com/znxlwm/UGATIT-pytorch).